-After you graduate, leave school, or drop below half-time enrollment, generally you have a grace period before you have to begin repayment.
-A grace period is a determined length of time when no payments are due.
+Repayment on your loans beging after you graduate, leave school, or drop below half-time enrollment.
+Generally you have a grace period before you have to begin repayment.
+The grace period is a determined length of time when no payments are due.
 You can start repaying during the grace period and save some money in the long run.

 - For Federal Perkins Loans, the grace period is nine months.

-- For Federal Stafford Loans, the grace period is six months.
+- For Federal Direct Loans, the grace period is six months.